Shuffle

 Importantly, most consequential BIPs introduce 'backwards compatible' changes to the protocol.
 Backwards compatibility means that any nodes using the new version of the software remain compatible with nodes running the previous version (and vice versa).
 Backwards compatibility provides nodes, rather than developers, with the final say as to whether a proposal will be implemented.
 A backwards compatible update is sometimes called a 'soft fork.'

-What's a hard fork?
+What is a Bitcoin hard fork?

 When a BIP is not backwards compatible, the only way for it to be introduced is through what's known as a 'hard fork.'
 Here, only nodes that run the new version are compatible with each other.
 This means that the entire community of nodes must agree to use the new version.
 If any segment of the community doesn't agree to install and run the new software, the result is two separate chains that no longer communicate.
 Bitcoin Cash, which is the largest and most consequential of the Bitcoin forks, started in August 2017 after participants in the Bitcoin ecosystem were unable to agree on methods for scaling the cryptocurrency.

-Who's in control of Bitcoin?
+Who is in control of Bitcoin?

 While the above-described formalized process for creating and integrating BIPs can be considered a form of governance, Bitcoin actually evolves according to the broad consensus of its participants.
 There are a wide array of voices, including developers, miners, exchanges, wallet providers, custodians, independent node operators, and end users.
 Participants are locked into a dynamic power struggle where checks and balances prevent any one group from wielding outsized power or influence.